 The functional alcoholic isn’t there yet.
 They’re able to juggle life, work, family obligations, a social life, and chemical dependency.
 Many are in denial that their condition is out of the ordinary.
 Because it’s impossible to maintain this status quo forever, they eventually slip up.

 A Day in the Life of a Functional Alcoholic

 What is a functioning alcoholic?
 It may be a man or a woman.
-Alcohol abuse doesn’t limit itself to one gender.
-You might be abusing the drug to deal with stress or anxiety.
+Alcohol misuse doesn’t limit itself to one gender.
+You might be misusing the drug to deal with stress or anxiety.
 In this context, what is a functioning alcoholic but a person with a co-occurring mental health condition?
 Next, consider the time and place of your alcohol consumption.
 In the past, you only drank on weekends or after work.
 Now, you drink whenever you feel like it or whenever you have to.

 You might be drinking more than seven drinks a week – if you’re a woman.
 For a man, this number currently sits at 14 alcoholic beverages in a seven-day span.
 The good news is that there’s a way out.
 If you haven’t suffered losses yet, get help before you do.

 Functional Alcoholism is a House of Cards That Eventually Topples